mnahabedian1/WHKY-Player-Development-Project/README.md

 Contains the python code to manipulate the data, train the models and obtain the resulting habits for the player development matrix.

 ### SARAH Applications
-Contains the Tableau dashboard with the player development matrix for the 262 skaters in the data set and 2 case studies outlining development plans for Ashton Bell and Abby Roque.
+Tableau dashboard with the player development matrix for the 262 skaters in the data set:

+The folder also contains 2 case studies outlining development plans for Ashton Bell and Abby Roque based on the results of the SARAH models.